jakobaugustspreng/python_sessions/README.md

         str class has a method called split, you can use it to get each field per annotation. you can use sort from numpy on strings.
  # Week 5:
+    The file for the exercises can be found in the Folder: Session 5 with the file name: session_5.ipynb
   ## Strcuture:
       Reusing the same annotations we work with in the previous session, answer the following items using the libraries we saw today:
       - How many annotations you have per month and year.
 Which month has more annotation files.